Hawaiian Petrel

 Population Size

 In the early 1990s, the statewide Hawaiian Petrel population was estimated at approximately 20,000 individuals, including 4,500 breeding pairs.
 Long-term population trends of Hawaiian Petrels vary on each island.
 On Kauai, between 1993 and 2013, radar studies conducted by KESRP and Cooper & Day, revealed that the species suffered a catastrophic population decline of 78% (Raine et al 2017), while Hawaiian Petrels on Mauna Loa appear to be precipitously close to extinction.
-On the other hand, numbers of birds at Haleakala National Park on Maui have potentially increased over the last 20 years, corresponding with predator control efforts and habitat management in the park.
+Brightly, however, recent radar surveys by KESRP show that the population decline on Kauaʻi is slowing down.
+This slowing overlaps in time with increased predator control in the largest known mountain colonies (although a causal relationship cannot be determined as of yet).
+Numbers of birds at Haleakalā National Park on Maui have potentially increased over the last 20 years, corresponding with predator control efforts and habitat management in the park.
 Maintaining accurate information about these population trends is critical to guiding what management actions to implement, and whether these management actions are ultimately effective.
 Updating this information is therefore a high research priority.

 Distribution

 Hawaiian Petrels are found exclusively on the main Hawaiian Islands and were once abundant and widely distributed across Hawaiʻi.
 Hawaiian Petrel bones have been found in vast numbers at numerous archaeological sites throughout the Hawaiian Islands, including locations like the Ewa Plain on Oʻahu (which is now a suburb of Honolulu) and Mākaʻuwahi Cave in Kauaʻi.
 As is the case with other seabirds, the combination of introduced predators (such as cats, mongoose, rats and pigs), habitat loss, and human disturbance have dramatically reduced the population and range of these birds.
-Due to the various threats that face this species, the main populations on Kauaʻi are now concentrated in the north-west of the island in areas such as Upper Limahuli Preserve and Hono O Nā Pali NAR.
+Due to the various threats that face this species, the main populations on Kauaʻi are now concentrated in the north-west of the island in areas such as Upper Limahuli Preserve and Hono O Nā Pali Natural Area Reserve.

 Range map for Hawaiian Petrel